 Multi-location restaurant groups that manage the social feeds of several restaurants from a central office can manage 15 to 30 units with a Scale Plan for $200 to $400 per month.

 Later offers three subscription levels for individual and small business users.
-You can choose to pay month to month and cancel anytime or pay annually for a small discount.
-All accounts come with a 14-day free trial.
+You can post up to 10 posts per month for free with the Later Free plan.
+The paid plans start at around $20 per month (depending on whether you pay annually or month-to-month).
+All paid plans come with a 14-day free trial.

 - Advanced: $80 per month billed monthly; $66.67 per month billed yearly